sannejansen/Airbnb/Data exploration & preparation.md

 ## **Data Exploration**
 #### 1.1 Raw data

-The original dataset (listings.csv.gz) contains 5556 observations, which are all the detailed listings in Amsterdam.
-In total there are 22 different neighbourhoods in Amsterdam.
-In the graphs below you can see the different neighbourhoods and how often each neighbourhood occurs in absolute values.
+The original dataset (listings.csv.gz) contains 5556 observations, representing all of Amsterdam's detailed listings.
+In Amsterdam, there are a total of 22 separate neighborhoods.
+The graphs below show the various neighborhoods and the frequency with which each occurs in absolute values.

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/98963939/159896204-fbb5e9e4-d26f-420b-aaa4-31d8b7893633.png">

+### missing values

+The variable "neighbourhood_cleansed" contains a large number of NA's (= missing values), 90,040 to be exact.
+This accounts for roughly 30% of the observations.

 #### 1.2 Definition of variables